dzvid/opium-bot/README.md

    cp .env.example .env
    ```

-   the .env file has the following properties that needs to be set (use the text editor of your choice):
+   the .env file has the following properties that needs to be set (use a text editor of your choice):

    - The Twitter consumer keys and access tokens you got at https://developer.twitter.com/apps
    - The time interval between tweets in minutes(default is 20 minutes)